Azure/azure-devops-cli-extension/contributing.md

 Please submit a Contributor License Agreement (CLA) before submitting a pull request.
 You may visit https://cla.microsoft.com to sign digitally.

-## Code of Conduct
-This project has adopted the `Microsoft Open Source Code of Conduct <https://opensource.microsoft.com/codeofconduct/>`__.

-For more information see the `Code of Conduct FAQ <https://opensource.microsoft.com/codeofconduct/faq/>`__ or contact `opencode@microsoft.com <mailto:opencode@microsoft.com>`__ with any additional questions or comments.

-If you would like to become an active contributor to this project please follow the instructions provided in `Microsoft Azure Projects Contribution Guidelines <http://azure.github.io/guidelines.html>`__

-## Getting started

-Unsure where to begin contributing?
-You can start by looking through these beginner and help-wanted issues:

-[Beginner issues](TODO) - issues which should only require a few lines of code, and a test or two.
-[Help wanted issues](TODO) - issues which should be a bit more involved than beginner issues.

-Refer our [Developer setup](TODO) instructions to get started with code and running tests.

 # Pull Request Etiquette